 The Canungra Valley Vineyards Cellar Door is open daily from 10am to 4:00pm.

 You’ll spot the Albert River Homesteads (there are two, in fact) posing oh so elegantly behind their grapevines, high on the hill overlooking Mount Tamborine.

 The property’s grand demeanor is unmistakable and no wonder why, as where you’ll stand in the wine sampling room wafts political royalty.
 This is the former Auchenflower House Billiard Room, once the home of three Queensland Premiers during their individual tenures. #historylesson

 Once you’re over the feeling of being star-struck, enjoy jivin’ music on the sweeping verandahs with a two or three-course Italian meal, all while the kids occupy themselves with weekend boomerang throwing, whip cracking, animal feeding and sheep dog demonstrations.

-The Albert River Wines Cellar Door is open daily from 10am to 3pm.
-Tours run at 11am every Friday, Saturday and Sunday.
+The Albert River Wines Cellar Door is open daily with tours running at 11am from Tuesday to Saturday.
+Bookings are essential.

 Sarabah Estate Vineyard